Home Photos Video FAQ Green Comps Neighborhood Contact

 No idea, whenever the previous owner serviced it.
 I am a mechanical engineer by training, and this home has a ~80% efficiency natural gas furnace, which is an extremely simple model.
 While you should pick a maintenance routine that's appropriate for your skill level and time available, it has been extremely easy for me to take care of this furnace.
 Typical cleaning can be demonstrated in dozens of tutorial videos online on Youtube.

-Basically, every year (I missed last year being in a new house, and keeping 5703 cooler this winter) I take off the furnace grill (power off!), remove about a dozen screws and pull out a gas manifold.
+Basically, every year (most recent Oct 2024) I take off the furnace grill (power off!), remove about a dozen screws and pull out a gas manifold.
 With the manifold out, I can use a vacuum cleaner with a long pointy attachment to remove any debris from the 4 combustion chambers.
 I then use rubbing alcohol and a wire brush to clean any debris off the manifold itself in the laundry sink, and let dry a couple hours.
 A dozen screws to put back together, and the system can be fired up again.
 I suppose at some point more tuning could be needed, but I have never failed to instantly get a pure blue flame that suggests good combustion.
 I have also usually had a portable air quality meter (not staying with the home) to measure air quality in the basement.
 Never any indication that combustion is poor, and I closely monitor my gas consumption on my monthly bill, too.
 Over my ownership (2006-), this house (same furnace) has used less gas than it used to, owing mainly to the large amount of attic insulation I added.

 The furnace also has an inline electrostatic air filter, with removable stainless steel filter assemblies.
 I normally take each of the 2 assemblies out, and run them in a standard cleaning cycle in the dishwasher (can only fit one assembly per run).
 Let the filters air dry afterwards, and slide them back in.
 I've had much less dust in this house than in my previous home, with a similar furnace, and traditional disposable paper filters.
 The oak hardwood flooring throughout also is excellent for keeping indoor dust levels low, especially compared to carpeted homes (poor for dust and chemical off-gassing!).